colinlikescode/colinlikescode/README.md

 <br>
 This is a very new github account for purely showcasing some of my favorite work.
 My main GitHub (private) holds the bulk of my commits and projects over the years.
 <br>
-If you want more details on my work, just ask
+If you want more details on my work, please just ask

 ## Projects
 1. **Arkose Labs Solver**